Terms of Engagement

 Who will work with you?

-Generally, we ask you to nominate the partner responsible for each matter.
+Generally, we ask you to nominate the partner or special counsel responsible for each matter.
 He or she will then involve others to assist as appropriate.
-If at any stage you have concerns about the staffing of a matter, please contact either the partner responsible or another partner.
+If at any stage you have concerns about the staffing of a matter, please contact either the partner or special counsel responsible or another partner.
 We are always happy to discuss this.

 We regard client confidentiality as of paramount importance.
 We will not disclose any confidential information obtained from you to any other person, and will not disclose to you any confidential information received from another client or prospective client, unless required by law or by the Rules of Conduct (Chapter 8).